Prohibited Sexual Conduct

 Texas Criminal Law

 Have you been charged with Prohibited Sexual Conduct?
-Book a consultation to discuss legal representation with criminal defense attorney Paul Saputo today.
+Call us today at (888) 239-9305 to discuss legal representation.

 What is the current Texas law about Prohibited Sexual Conduct?

-The current Texas law defines the offense of Prohibited Sexual Conduct in Penal Code Section §25.02 as follows:[1]
+Texas law currently defines the offense of Prohibited Sexual Conduct in Penal Code Section §25.02 as follows:[1]

 (a) A person commits an offense if the person engages in sexual intercourse or deviate sexual intercourse with another person the actor knows to be, without regard to legitimacy: